 What are you doing to make sure there's more diversity in your marketing campaigns (website, ads, catalogs, social media platforms, etc.)?

 This has been a focus for quite some time.
 The amount of diversity we include in our marketing campaigns and catalogs exceeds the level of diversity we see in North America.
-In 2019, 58% of our casting was diverse, featuring people who represent a range of races, colours, ages, sizes and abilities.
-We're not stopping there.
 We must better reflect this diversity in our styling, music, copy and ongoing social media conversations, including vastly improving representation in our influencer partnerships.
 We've also formed a Diversity Marketing Panel comprising Nordstrom employees representing a variety of visible and invisible identities.
 Their insights help shape our strategy, using identity and equity at every touchpoint.